genekogan/LoggerOld/README.md

 The logging utility is written in python and the database is maintained using [SQLite](http://www.sqlite.org/).
 Alfred is used to make a convenient shortcut for adding entries.

+Viewing and interacting with the database is done through a browser, entirely through the localhost machine via lightweight local webserver setup by [CherryPy](http://www.cherrypy.org/).
 In the future, analytical tools will be developed to query the database and pull out meaningful statistics and generate summaries.

 ## Usage

 The file util.py has a bunch of utilities for managing databases, including one important one for initializing the events table.
 That must be run first (util.py -> initialize_log()).

-Once the log exists, the following script will add an entry to the database.
+Once the log exists, the DB_NAME variable must be hardcoded into each python script to make sure it has the full path to the table, after which the following script will add an entry to the database.

 	python /path/to/Logger/log.py "this is the text i want to log"